-Press and release the DOWN button to scroll downward through the main menus and submenus.
+Press and release the DOWN arrow button to scroll downward through the main menu and sub-menus (Fuel Economy, Trip A, Trip B, Audio, Stored Messages, Screen Set Up).

-SELECT Button
+• SELECT/RIGHT Arrow Button

-Press and release the SELECT button for access. to main menus or sub-menus.
-Press and hold the SELECT button for two seconds to reset 4 features.
+Press and release the SELECT/RIGHT arrow button to access/select the information screens or sub-menu screens of a main menu item.
+Press and hold the SELECT/RIGHT arrow button for two seconds to reset displayed/selected features that can be reset.